Fed interest rate decision, macroeconomic data to guide stock markets this week | Business

 In a double whammy for the economy, industrial production growth re-entered the negative territory by contracting by 1.6 per cent in January, while retail inflation soared to a three-month high of 5.03 per cent in February on costlier food items.

-''The market will be keenly focusing on the upcoming Femeeting scheduled to be held on the 16th & 17th of March,'' Vinodd policy Nair, Head of Research at Geojit Financial Services said.
+''The market will be keenly focusing on the upcoming Fed meeting scheduled to be held on the 16th & 17th of March,'' Vinod Nair, Head of Research at Geojit Financial Services said.

 The market would also depend on the investment trend of foreign portfolio investors, movement of the rupee against the US dollar and Brent crude prices.